CanadianBeaver/AwesomeGuns/README.md

 ###Why am I doing it?

-Original gameplay of X-COM: UFO Defense has a big problem at middle and end of game.
+Original gameplay of X-COM: UFO Defense has a big problem in the middle and in the end of game.
 The game can make you feel bored.
 There are a steam of small UFOs, the monotonous and repetitive missions, the heavy plasma has no alternative...
 My suggestion to improve this situation is to make more efficient conventional weapons.
-Let the soldiers would use different pistols, rifles, even grenade launchers and more different types of guns.
-Also, let the soldiers would use different armours with different colours and possibilities.
-Moreover, let in battles will be more explosives, more incendiary weapon and more smoke.
+Let the soldiers use different pistols, rifles, even grenade launchers and more different types of guns.
+Also, let the soldiers use different armours with different colours and possibilities.
+Moreover, let be more explosives in in the battles, more incendiary weapons and more smoke.

-I researched [a lot of mods](http://www.openxcom.com/mods) for OpenXCom and found that there are two kinds of mods.
-Main of them is a simple and perfect mods, but they do not work together.
-Another mods like a dump of different mods that never work.
+I researched [a lot of mods](http://www.openxcom.com/mods) for OpenXCom and found that there are two types of mods.
+Main ones are simple and perfect, but they do not combine together nicely.
+Another mods are like a dump of different mods that will never work.
 Unfortunately, a lot of mods were made for night game's release and do not work for the stable game's release.

 I prefer the [Debian](https://www.debian.org/).
-It is stable, it is simple and it is a minimum.
+It is stable, it is simple and it is a minimum necessary.
 I would like to make a mod with the same ideas.
 It should be stable, it should work for the stable game release, it should be simple and it should make only necessary changes.

 If you have the same preferences, I would like to invite you to create it together.

-###How do I do it?
+###How do I make it?

 - Primary, I am used to working with the [Debian and Mate](https://wiki.debian.org/Mate).
-I hope my mod will work on other platforms without problems.
+I hope this mod will work fine on other platforms without problems.
 - Secondary, I used to work with the [Geany](https://www.geany.org/).
 Unfortunately, this text editor is not good for yaml structures.
 Now, I'm used to working with [Sublime Text](https://www.sublimetext.com/) without purchasing a license.
 This text editor is OK, but it disturbs me a hundred times per day due to the purchase of a license.
 Please feel free to offer me if you know another great text editor for yaml structures.
 - I am used to working with the [Gimp](https://www.gimp.org/) for correct images.
 I am not a good painter.
 Therefore, I collect images from another mods.
-I change some of images, but a lot of images I introduce without changes.
+I change some images, but a lot of images I introduce without changes.
 - The [LibreOffice](http://www.libreoffice.org/) and [Dia](https://wiki.gnome.org/Apps/Dia/) for creating text and diagrams.
 - And at final, of course I use [Git](https://git-scm.com/) and GitHub.
 This is my first experience with Git and my first project on GitHub.